cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 The Deno runtime has an implementation of Deno KV using sqlite for persistence.
 This implementation is compatible with the Deno Deploy KV database (based on [Foundation DB](https://www.foundationdb.org/)) so that code developed locally will seamlessly work when deployed to DD.
 ### Deno Deploy Data Centers
-Deno KV databases are replicated across at least 6 data centers, spanning 3 regions (US, Europe, and Asia).
+At this time Deno KV databases are replicated across at least 6 data centers, spanning 3 regions (US, Europe, and Asia).

 #### Data Consistency
 Data consistency refers to the assurance that all data centers maintain the same data even after new data is persisted.